troperville

 • Speaking of Robert Rodriguez, he indulged in this on the Sin City film, when the Neo-Nazi enthusiast of a torture specialist's work manages to get speared through by one of Deadly Little Miho's arrows, ask plaintively for medical assistance as the baddies read the attached note and make plans, then sigh in disgust as he's deserted and promptly shot through the head with Miho's follow-up shot.

 • Repo!
-The Genetic Opera has 'Mark It Up', in which one half of the comic relief duo brutally stabs one of the women in his employ in the stomach for a minor offence.
+The Genetic Opera has 'Mark It Up', in which one half of the comic relief duo brutally stabs one of the women in his employ in the stomach for a minor offense.
 Throughout the scene, she's thrashing around, bleeding, choking, and dying in agony.
 Meanwhile, her murderer and his brother bicker in song over which of them will inherit their dad's company, throw human organs at scantily clad nurses, and flirt with other women, who are apparently neither surprised nor concerned that one of their co-workers is dying at their feet.
 In fact, she goes completely ignored.
 This is widely considered to be the funniest scene in the movie.

-• Which, according to IMDB is the bloodiest movie of all time, one scene having fake blood pumped at 5 gallons per second for a total of 300 liters (two different listings).
-In a Crowning Moment of Awesome, the protagonist slings a lawnmower over his shoulder with a rope and (almost literally) wades into a room full of zombies...
+• Peter Jackson's Braindead/Dead Alive, supposedly the inspiration for the term "splatstick."
+According to IMDB, it is the bloodiest movie of all time, one scene having fake blood pumped at 5 gallons per second for a total of 300 liters (two different listings).
+The protagonist slings a lawnmower over his shoulder with a rope and (almost literally) wades into a room full of zombies...

 • Hong Kong film Riki-Oh: The Story of Ricky.
 Source of the infamous "head crush" clip from The Daily Show.

 • German Scare 'Em Straight workplace-safety parody film Forklift Driver Klaus descends to this at the end.
 One poor guy gets cut in half, survives... and gets cut in half again!
+Made only funnier by the reaction shots from the headless forklift driver.Find it here.

 • There's a scene in the otherwise mediocre and forgettable werewolf movie Cursed that has a bitchy cheerleader trying to crawl away from the site of her crashed car/werewolf attack.
 When she notices that she's not getting very far, she looks down at her legs to discover... she's been ripped in half.

-• The Cutaway Gag in the tv-movie Dark Night Of The Scarecrow when the first revenge victim falls into a running woodchipper and the scene abruptly cuts to a closeup of a blob of strawberry jam landing on a plate.
+• The Cutaway Gag in the tv-movie Dark Night of the Scarecrow when the first revenge victim falls into a running woodchipper and the scene abruptly cuts to a closeup of a blob of strawberry jam landing on a plate.

-• Shaun Of The Dead definitely deserves a mention on this page.
+• Shaun of the Dead definitely deserves a mention on this page.

 *Points to zombie bloodstain on Shaun's shirt* "You've got red on you."